We have visited the following attractions or small towns – all of which are within a fairly short drive of Santa Barbara, all in Santa Barbara County.

 Los Alamos (population approximately 1,900) is located about an hours drive north of Santa Barbara a very short drive off of the 191 freeway spread out for a about a 1/2 mile along both sides of Highway 135.
 Charming and with plenty of history, the town encompasses some 7 blocks of restaurants, wine tasting rooms, several hotels, antiques and select other businesses.
 Well loved at times (especially on the weekends), but usually not as busy as Los Olivos (which is a smaller town).

 Highlights include stopping in for breakfast at what has quickly become a popular stop for visitors to Los Alamos – the family run Bob’s Well Bread Bakery (opened in 2014).
 Pick up some fresh orange juice or their filling breakfast sandwich and meander to the picnic tables in the shade next to the restaurant.
 Also indoor seating.
 Good selection of drinks.
-After a leisurely and long breakfast soaking in the warm sun, head down the street to tiny Bell Street Farm and pick up some picnic provisions including sandwiches to go, or chicken or various cured meats and cheeses and olives.
+After a leisurely and long breakfast soaking in the warm sun, head down the street to tiny Bell’s Restaurant (formerly Bell Street Farm) and hang out in this cozy space for some local cuisine.

 If your still in town by mid day it may be time for some wine tasting.
 Head across the street to the unusually located Muni Wine Tasting Room – located on the grounds of the old Alamo Motel.
 Plenty of windows on this tiny tasting room so you can easily see all those inside having fun drinking a variety of wines or comfortable reclining chairs outside offer a perfect place to park it with a glass in your hand.
 Somewhat limited hours.